Oregon Homeschool Law

 As stated, Oregon law requires that some form of formal schooling--either public, private, or homeschool--must begin by the time a child has turned 6 years of age by September 1st.
-By Oregon Administrative Rule (agency interpretation of the Law), Oregon will assume a child is in the first grade at 6 years of age unless you can prove reason for delay (disability) or you desire to begin 1st grade before the child reaches age 6 (such as the fall before they turn 6 in winter).
+By Oregon Administrative Rule (agency interpretation of the Law), Oregon will assume a child is in kindergarten if your child is 6 years of age at September 1st unless you can prove reason for delay (disability) or you began kindergarten at age 5 (some do) and wish the child to be considered entering 1st grade at age 6.

 Remember too the first required benchmark test does not come until ending 3rd grade.
 There is a lot of overlap and duplication in institutional school subjects during the primary (kindergarten through 3rd) grades to try to accommodate the different readiness of young children who've entered the public school system early.

-Be aware that unless you can provide medical or special education validation for further delay**, the State of Oregon will expect your child to be in some form of formal schooling, either public, private, or homeschool, no later then when they turn 6 years of age by September 1st under Oregon's Compulsory Attendance laws, and they will be presumed to be entering kindergarten at age 6.
+Be aware that unless you can provide medical or special education validation for further delay, the State of Oregon will expect your child to be in some form of formal schooling, either public, private, or homeschool, no later then when they turn 6 years of age by September 1st under Oregon's Compulsory Attendance laws, and they will be presumed to be entering kindergarten at age 6.

 Homeschooling with Disabilities

 Children with special learning needs often benefit from the flexible structure of homeschooling.
 OCEANetwork offers suggestions and guidance for those parents homeschooling children who have special needs.
 Oregon allows two different pathways for children with special needs, either a public school supervised Independent Development Program (IDP) or a privately supervised Personalized Development Plan (PDP).
-You can see the Oregon statute summary of those pathways from the Oregon Department of Education.
+You can see the Oregon statute from the OAR.
 To help find local resources to build your plan team, please also see our Testing and Counseling page.